telerik/ajax-docs/controls/captcha/troubleshooting/missing-image.md

 ## WebFarm/WebGarden Scenario

-By default the image is stored in the Cache.
+By default, the image is stored in the Cache.
 However, if more than one server is used to host the page (web-farm environment) the Session should be used, because if the Cache is used the image is stored locally on the server.

-You can examine the [Using WebFarm or WebGarden Environment]({%slug captcha/troubleshooting/using-webfarm-or-webgarden-environment%}) article that showcases how to store the `CaptchaImage` in the Session.
+You can review the [Using WebFarm or WebGarden Environment]({%slug captcha/troubleshooting/using-webfarm-or-webgarden-environment%}) article that showcases how to store the `CaptchaImage` in the Session.

 ## Authentication Blockage